telefonicaid/fiware-keystone-spassword/docs/iotp_ldap.md

 ## Configure Keystone

-In order to configure keystone for LDAP integration you shuuld get into Keystone host and perform the following steps:
+In order to configure keystone for LDAP integration you should get into Keystone host and perform the following steps:

 - Configure SELinux values: